stayForward09/Next_Tail_ECom/README.md

 The current Stripe Checkout implementation simulates payments in test mode.

 ⛔️ Please, do not use real card details.
-Use the following test
+Use the following test card details:

 * Use a card number, such as 4242 4242 4242 4242.
 Enter the card number in the Dashboard or in any payment form.
 * Use a valid future date, such as 12/34.